UltraDevX/Beginner-HTML-Course/README.md

-# This is the code for the Beginner HTML Course of the youtube channel UltraDevX
+# This is the code for the Beginner HTML Course of the youtube channel UltraDevX.

+Without HTML there would be no websites.
+So earning HTML simplified by UltraDevX.
+Newer courses with updated content will come.

+Videos:

 <div>
     <a href="https://www.youtube.com/watch?v=3nl0C2tuLvw">Text</a>